Skip to main content

 b.: to strike forcefully

-So, an asteroid impacts the earth, or the train impacted the car on the tracks.
+So, an asteroid impacts the earth, or the train impacts the car on the tracks.
 These both fill the "fix firmly" portion and the "pressed together" portion.

-It's a buzz word of today, that is highly overused.
+It's a buzzword of today, that is highly overused.
 Highly.
-We've got other synonyms like affect, impress, influence, result, outcome ... and most of these are not used.
+We've got other synonyms like affect, impress, influence, result, and outcome ... and most of these are not used.

 I came to the 12th page and saw the word.
 Wow.
 There it was!
 But surely, this was an anomaly.
 It probably wouldn't be used again.